-Red fruits and vegetables include tomatoes, watermelon and strawberries.
-They are full of lycopene.
+Red fruits and vegetables, such as tomatoes, watermelon and strawberries, are full of lycopene.
 Lycopene is an antioxidant that helps to fight heart disease and some cancers.

-Yellow and orange vegetables and fruits include carrots and sweet potatoes.
-They include apricots, oranges and pineapple.
-These foods are rich in vitamin C. Vitamin C strengthens the immune system.
-It may help fend off colds and flu.
+Yellow and orange vegetables and fruits include carrots, sweet potatoes, apricots, oranges and pineapple.
+These foods are rich in vitamin C, which strengthens the immune system and may help fend off colds and flu.
 They contain folate, a B vitamin, which reduces heart disease.
-Many of these foods, including corn and pears, are also high in fiber.
-Fiber helps you feel full longer and helps your digestive system work more effectively.
+Many of these foods, including corn and pears, are also high in fiber which helps you feel full longer and helps your digestive system work more effectively.

 Green vegetables such as spinach, broccoli and cabbage are also high in antioxidants and many other nutrients.
-They help your eyesight by strengthening the retina in your eyes.
-They may reduce cancer.
+They help your eyesight by strengthening the retina in your eyes, and they may reduce cancer.
 They are also high in fiber.